4 Facts About Laser Skin Resurfacing

-4. Clients should plan on having multiple treatments
+- Clients should plan on having multiple treatments

-Cosmetic Laser Training at National Laser Institute
+Laser Skin Resurfacing Training at National Laser Institute

 With over a decade of excellence, we provide you with both classroom education and clinical hands-on training for the most comprehensive training experience.

-Your clinical hands-on training will be done in a medical spa environment where you will treat scheduled clients to gain real world experience.
+Your clinical hands-on training will be done in a medical spa environment where you will treat scheduled clients to gain real-world experience.
 We have a dedicated staff that works around the clock to book paying clients for you to perform treatments on.
 We like to keep our classes small to provide you with a more intimate and personalized learning experience.

 You will have the opportunity to learn cosmetic treatments such as laser hair removal, Intense Pulsed Light (IPL) photofacial, laser tattoo removal, cellulite and fat reduction, radiofrequency skin tightening and more!